 These young birds that are beginning the process of leaving the nest and learning to fly.
 They do this under the watchful eye of mum and dad.
 If they are on the ground, it is often because of that reason so please do not “rescue” them unless they are injured or in danger.
 Their parents teach them the lessons and survival skills they need, such as how to fly, what food to eat, how to find food and how to avoid predators.

-Ground dwelling birds can be moved from safety but avoid moving them too far from where you’ve found them.
-These including water birds such as ducklings.
+Ground dwelling birds such as ducklings and plovers can be moved to safety but avoid moving them too far from where they were found.
 They will start calling for their parents so it is important to keep them local.
-Once their parents feel the danger (you) has left, they will gather their little one and continue on.
+Once their parents feel the danger (you) has left, they will come back and continue to take care of their off spring.

 VETERINARY ASSISTANCE FOR BABY BIRDS

 If the baby bird is sick, injured, or has been in a dog or cat’s mouth – please keep it warm and transport to your veterinarian (or Animal Emergency Service after-hours).
 It is best to contain the bird in a box or bucket with a towel covering the opening.
 Avoid a lot of noise when transporting as the journey will be stressful.
 Make note of the exact location you found the little one as it is vital they are returned as quickly as possible to that same location.

 Under the Queensland Nature Conservation Act 1992 it is against the law to take Australian wildlife from their habitat.

 If the bird is really young and has soft and fluffy down instead of feathers and you are not able to place it in it’s original nest, then you need to make a new home using a bucket, (approx 40 – 50cm deep) with holes in the bottom for drainage.